Genesis 2:1

 World English Bible

-The heavens and the earth were finished, and all their vast array.
+The heavens, the earth, and all their vast array were finished.

 Young's Literal Translation